evandarcy/evandarcy.github.io/README.txt

 How to push;
   --> git add --all
-  --> git commit -m "Added countries.geojson file"
-  --> git push -u origin master
+  --> git commit -m "Updated countries.geojson file" --> git push -u origin master

 How to access hosted data: